 Your kitchen, transformed into a culinary classroom.

-At Home with Vicki Bensinger offers in-home culinary classes for individuals or small groups in the comfort of your home.
+At Home with Vicki Bensinger offers private in-home, and live online culinary classes for individuals or small groups in the comfort of your home or business.
 Schedule an In-Home Culinary Class just for you, with friends, or as a gift for someone special.